rbareja72/react-native-otp-field/README.md

 error | string | error text to display. errorStyle | Object | style for error container.

-Note: It accepts all other props of RN TextField
+Note: It accepts all other props of RN TextInput

 ### Usage: